BrandonTang89/bdd_engine/README.md

 Each required BDD is recursively constructed, ensuring that the reductions are done correctly during construction such that each reduced BDD has a unique ID within the graph.

-## Operations

-These operations are provided to manipulate the BDDs:

-- OR, AND, NOT, Exists and Forall quantification

-These operations are syntactic sugar on the above operations:

-- Implication: `P -> Q` is equivalent to `!P | Q`
-- Equivalence: `P == Q` is equivalent to `(P & Q) | (!P & !Q)`
-- Inequality: `P != Q` is equivalent to `(P & !Q) | (!P & Q)`

-Note that both the abstract syntax tree and run-time BDD representations use pointers that allow sharing across subformulae.
-Thus, the equivalence and inequality do not cause exponential blow-up in the size of the ASTs or number of BDDs.

 # Repository Layout